YouTube video walkthrough

 file.

-In case you don't know what should be the values in the config.properties file, please contact your Kafka administrator.
-Note: these are the same properties you would use in your Kafka Java clients or applications.
+In case you don’t know what should be the values in the config.properties file, please contact your Kafka administrator.

 SSL Configuration

-- ssl.provider (Optional).
+If client authentication is not required by the broker, the following is a minimal configuration example:- ssl.provider (Optional).
 The name of the security provider used for SSL connections.
 Default value is the default security provider of the JVM.

 - ssl.cipher.suites (Optional).
 A cipher suite is a named combination of authentication, encryption, MAC and key exchange algorithm used to negotiate the security settings for a network connection using TLS or SSL network protocol.